2023 Dime Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 Most Valuable 2023 Dime Chart

 The price gap between the silver proof and circulation strikes highlights composition differences.
-While these figures won’t attract serious investment attention, they establish baseline values for collectors building complete Roosevelt dime sets or tracking modern mint production quality.
+While these figures won’t attract serious investment attention, they establish baseline values for collectors building complete Roosevelt dime sets.

 History of The 2023 Dime

 The 2023 dime arrived during an economically challenging year.
 Inflation remained elevated, and the Federal Reserve maintained aggressive interest rate policies throughout the period.
-Despite economic uncertainty, the U.S. Mint continued routine production across its Philadelphia, Denver, and San Francisco facilities.
+Despite this backdrop, the U.S. Mint continued routine production across its Philadelphia, Denver, and San Francisco facilities.

-The Roosevelt Dime design dates to 1946, created by John R. Sinnock to honor President Franklin D. Roosevelt after his death.
-The selection recognized Roosevelt’s role in founding the March of Dimes organization.
-By 2023, this design had remained essentially unchanged for 77 years, making it one of America’s longest-running coin designs.
+The Roosevelt dime design dates to 1946, created by Chief Engraver John R. Sinnock to honor President Franklin D. Roosevelt after his death in April 1945.
+The design was selected partly to recognize Roosevelt’s role in co-founding the National Foundation for Infantile Paralysis — popularly known as the March of Dimes — in 1938.
+By 2023, the design had remained essentially unchanged for 77 consecutive years, making it one of America’s longest-running coin designs.

 Three mint facilities produced 2023 dimes.
-Philadelphia and Denver struck billions for circulation, while San Francisco created proof versions for collectors.
-The composition remained identical to dimes produced since 1965—a copper core clad with cupronickel.
+Philadelphia and Denver struck billions for circulation, while San Francisco created proof versions exclusively for collectors.
+The clad composition — a pure copper core bonded with outer layers of 75% copper and 25% nickel — has been standard since the Coinage Act of 1965 eliminated silver from dimes.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List